jfdoyle3/java/README.md

 25 - Mar - 2020
-tried to load projects and code into Eclipse 2019-12 (4.14.0) doesn't work, must have used an older version of Eclipse Code still good, and works though may not be complete.
+tried to load projects and code into Eclipse 2019-12 (4.14.0) doesn't work, must have used an older version of Eclipse.

+Code still good, and works though may not be complete.
-Moved to code library for reference.
+Moved local code library for reference.

 Deleting .git folder locally
 This git repo is only for code reference only.